Access Token

 Introduction to Access Token

-Structure of Access Token
+Access Token Structure

 header.payload.signature